Bills aim to save New Hampshire drinking water

 Pearson said development of housing complexes has allowed for water companies to drill more wells, which has had negative effects on existing private wells.

-“These kinds of effects have been going on in our town for more than 10 years,” said Leonard Sarapas, a member of the water advocacy group that Anthony helped create, The Hampstead Water Advocates.
+“These kinds of effects have been going on in our town for more than 10 years,” said Leonard Sarapas, who chairs Hampstead's Water Resources Committee.
 "People didn't understand why their wells were running dry or why their wells were changing.”

 Anthony said she is excited about the potential new legislation, even though it won’t directly help fix her family’s water woes.